World War II in Albania: Beginning of Albanian Communist and Fascist parties and National Liberation Movement

 After the invasion of Albania by Italy in April 1939, 100,000 Italian soldiers and 11,000 Italian colonists settled in the country.
-Initially the Albanian Fascist Party received support from the population, mainly because of the unification of Kosovo and other Albanian populated territories with Albania proper after the conquest of Yugoslavia and Greece by the Axis in Spring 1941.
-Benito Mussolini boasted in May 1941 to a group of Albanian fascists that he had achieved the Greater Albania long wanted by the Tirana nationalists.
-The Albanian Fascist Party of Tefik Mborja had strong support in the country population after the Albania annexation of Kosovo.
+Initially the Albanian Fascist Party received support from the population, mainly because of the unification of Kosovo and other Albanian-populated territories with Albania proper after the conquest of Yugoslavia and Greece by the Axis powers in the spring 1941.
+Benito Mussolini boasted in May 1941 to a group of Albanian fascists that he had achieved the Greater Albania long desired by Tirana nationalists.
+The Albanian Fascist Party of Tefik Mborja had strong support among the population after the Albania annexation of Kosovo.

-Several groups led by Baba Faja Martaneshi, former gendarmerie officer Gani bej Kryeziu, a communist Mustafa Gjinishi, and a rightist politician Muharrem Bajraktari.
+Several groups were led by Baba Faja Martaneshi, former gendarmerie officer Gani bey Kryeziu, communist Mustafa Gjinishi, and rightist politician Muharrem Bajraktari.
 An attempt to unite those groups in one organization was undertaken by Major Abaz Kupi, by now a democratic politician, who created an underground organisation called the Unity Front.
 This front, which increased in numbers within several months, was crushed in April 1941 after the defeat of Yugoslavia and Greece.
 Some of its members passed over to the collaborationist camp, some were arrested, and some others fled to the mountains.
 The warfare ceased for a while.

 In November 1941, the small Albanian Communist groups established an Albanian Communist Party in Tirana of 130 members under the leadership of Hoxha and an eleven-man Central Committee.
 The party at first had little mass appeal, and even its youth organisation netted few recruits.